gabriel-dehan/dyson-sphere-blueprints/README.md

 - [ ] Minimal responsive

 ## Changelog

+### v.1.0.10
+- Added "Compatible with" mod version search, the search will now find any blueprint that is compatible with the specified mod version.

+### v.1.0.9
+- Fixed sentry issues
+- Improved search UI

 ### v.1.0.8
 - Added a page to display a user's favorites blueprints, accessible from the user menu as "My favorites".